milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 In examining Figure 18, which reports on art education seniors, one finds a wide diversity of types who have chosen that filed, perhaps because the field itself is diverse.
 This sample has six types with positive self-selection, three in common with fine arts students, three in common with occupational therapy students; three are I, three are E; three are NF, two are NT, and one is the somewhat detached SF.
 Probably the teaching styles these people developed would be found to vary accordingly.

+**(Plz get figure 19 from original book)**
+**Figure 19 Counselor Education Students (N = 118)**

+In Figure 19, counselor education, self-selection seems confined to the NF types.
+Each NF type has a self-selection ratio of 1.80 or higher, and no other type has a self-selection ratio higher than 0.62.
+The reason is easily understood: The combination of intuition and feeling practically defines counseling.
+The province of intuition is too see the possibilities, and the province of feeling is a concern for people, which makes the exercise of intuition doubly rewarding, since it is possibilities for people that are sought and found.

+The subjects in this sample were students at the University of Florida who gave their major as counseling education.
+For their SSRs  also, the base population was the Florida freshman.